Merle Hay Mall: Present-day redevelopment

 2020 brought challenges for retailers in the mall due, in part, to the response to the COVID-19 pandemic which resulted in many retailers being closed for a prolonged period of time.
 By August, some prominent retailers, Helzberg Diamonds, Victoria's Secret and Justice among them; closed their locations in the mall.
 In October 2020, it was announced that the vacant Sears building would be demolished to facilitate future development.
 Kohl’s would relocate their department store to the old Sears plot.
 In November 2020, the Des Moines Buccaneers hockey team announced they would build a new sports facility in the old Younkers and adjacent areas.
 The new project will see a 3,500-capacity arena for the Bucs, three additional sheets of ice for tournaments and community use, and a 150-room hotel, to be completed ahead of the 2022-23 hockey season.

 In November, 2023, Dinks Pickleball opened in the former Kohl’s building utilizing the entire anchor store space as a 13 court, indoor permanent pickleball facility.

-As of 2025, the Des Moines Buccaneers announced that they would no longer be partnering with the Merle Hay Mall to build a hockey sports facility.
+In 2025, Merle Hay Mall announced that the new hockey sports facility would be operated by the mall entirely.
+The Des Moines Buccaneers exited their partnership with the Merle Hay Mall with the intention that Merle Hay Mall would be the sole operator of the hockey sports facility.
 Despite this, the Merle Hay Mall is still committed to building a hockey sports facility in the former Younkers building.
 Plans are still moving ahead to redevelop the building with Des Moines City Council approving the development.
+It was also added that the arena could also host soccer games, concerts, and other events.
+The plan for the site also includes construction of a 50,000-square-foot volleyball facility and potentially a hotel.
+Perkins & Will Architects was brought on board to come up with the architectural drawings for the new facility.
+Construction on the new hockey sports facility is set to begin in 2026 with the facility expected to be completed in fall 2027.